 Master Wu’s Green Dragon tincture recipe

-Master Wu’s green dragon tincture recipe is an internet classic that used to be found on boards.cannabis.com, which was then bought by Weed Maps and is no longer live.
-It was a long drawn-out forum discussion that contains some helpful comments and a lot of internet arguing.
+Master Wu’s green dragon tincture recipe is an internet classic that used to be found on boards.cannabis.com (the site was bought by Weed Maps and is no longer live).
+It was a long drawn-out forum discussion with some helpful posts from Master Wu, many silly or irrelevant comments, and a lot of internet arguing.

 We’ve compiled the basic Master Wu green dragon recipe below.
 We’ve made countless batches and this method will deliver potent cannabis tincture fast.
 Any green dragon tincture made using heat provides a quick extract time, so you’ll be able to consume this cannabis tincture as soon as it cools.